 There is \$662K in STIP funds programmed for FY 23/24.
-STIP Guidelines do not allow for programming of funds in the current fiscal year, so \$5,558,000 of CON funds from the 2024 STIP FE have been added to the \$662K, identified in the table above, but will remain unprogrammed until the County is ready for allocation.
+STIP Guidelines do not allow for programming of funds in the current fiscal year, so \$5,558,000 of CON funds from the 2024 STIP FE have been added to the \$662K, but will not be identified in the table above, and will remain unprogrammed until the County is ready for allocation.
 This will cover cost increases for the project.